 Their role is to speak with the subjects involved and convince them to turn themselves in peacefully, without hurting themselves or others.
 Though typically called hostage negotiators, the more appropriate term is crisis negotiation since negotiators work with people in all sorts of tumultuous situations.

 Crisis negotiators use communication skills and their knowledge of psychology to identify who is in charge or in control during hostage or crisis situations, engage in dialogue, gauge the state of mind of the subjects involved, and relay crucial information to other on-scene officers.
 The information they gather and provide influences the decisions and actions of the command personnel.
 Ultimately, the dialogue they enter into can potentially save the lives of not only any hostages, but responding officers and even the suspects.

 Most hostage negotiators get their start working as police officers, which means the first thing you'll need to do is make sure you meet the minimum qualifications of a police officer and work toward becoming a cop.

-What Kind of Training Do Police Hostage Negotiators Receive?
+What Kind of Training Is There?

 Once trained, negotiators undergo continuing education and advanced training, review case files around the country, and network with other crisis negotiation professionals to learn and compare ways to be even more effective at their jobs.